 - For JPEGs, JPEGMini is absolutely essential.
-You can download the free version for Windows and Mac.
+You can download a free version for both Windows and Mac.
 It is limited to processing only 10 photos a day but that’s good enough to get started.
 It’s important to remember that JPEGMini uses lossy compression.
 That means that the image quality will be reduced by the compression process, albeit to an extent you’ll most likely never notice.

 - For Mac users, I recommend ImageOptim.
 It’s fast, free, and easy to use.
 It works on both PNGs and JPEGs and uses lossless compression, so you won’t lose any quality by using it on your images.

 - If you’re looking for an equivalent to ImageOptim for Windows, have a look at some of these recommendations.

 For both these tools, you only need to install, then drag and drop your images into the program for it to work its magic.
 I’d recommend using both on JPEGs (JPEGMini doesn’t do PNGs) — just don’t run both programs on the same files at once!